verivital/hyst/README.md

 * Instead of printing status messages to stdout, use `Hyst.log` or `Hyst.logDebug`
 * Delete commented-out garbage code.
 * Use meaningful variable and method names.
 * Use Java naming conventions for class and method names.
 Class names should be CapitalizedCamelCase, and methods should be lowercaseFirstCamelCase.
 * If you copy a printer as a template, for example the Flow* printer, your final printer shouldn't make references to Flow* or its parameters.
 Read through your code before submitting.
-* Please follow the Hyst Code Format
+* Please follow the Hyst Code Format.
+There is an ant option, "ant reformat" which will use eclipse to reformat your code according to our naming conventions.

 #### Code Format: